 Upon decking arrival, volunteers from the BCHW and the Greenway Trust, supported by long-time volunteers and community leaders from various organizations including the Department of Natural Resources, Issaquah Alps Trails Club, King County Executive Horse Council, Pacific Crest Trails Association, Si View Metropolitan Parks, Washington Trails Association, USFS, and others.
 They camped out for a week, rain and shine, beside the brand-new decking to ensure all materials were kept safe overnight in the Middle Fork.
 Stories of the original bridge installation were shared around camp dinners, as a few volunteers from the original construction 25 years prior were around to help in this re-decking project.

 Over the course of one memorable week in April, these volunteers worked hours on end to troubleshoot removing the existing decking and laying the new decking.
 It was a giant puzzle, one that required expertise and teamwork to fit all the pieces together.

-This bridge has become an attraction for recreationalists new and old to the State of Washington.
-Though it offers a great backdrop to photos, and a great start to a hike, the planks beneath the feet, paws and hooves that pass over may tell a different story – one of the immense power of volunteers.
+This bridge has become an attraction for recreationists new and old to the state of Washington.
+Though it offers a great backdrop to photos and a great start to a hike, the planks beneath the feet, paws and hooves that pass over tell an inspiring story – one of the immense power of volunteers.

 From the Mountains to Sound Greenway Trust, many thanks to the volunteers who dedicated so much of their time to this project to make it a success.